-Our only business after this offering will be to act as the sole stockholder of Intermediate Holdco and, through Intermediate Holdco, act as sole managing member of QuoteLab, LLC.
-We will operate and control all of our businesses and affairs through Intermediate Holdco and QuoteLab, LLC.
-Immediately prior to this offering, QuoteLab, LLC's limited liability company agreement will be amended and restated to, among other things, establish two classes of equity: Class A units indirectly held by us and Class B units held only by persons or entities we permit which, immediately following the completion of this offering, will be Insignia and the Senior Executives, in each case indirectly through QL Holdings LLC.
-The financial results of Intermediate Holdco and QuoteLab, LLC will be consolidated in our financial statements.
+Our only business after this offering will be to act as the sole stockholder of Intermediate Holdco and, through Intermediate Holdco, act as sole managing member of QL Holdings LLC.
+We will operate and control all of our businesses and affairs through Intermediate Holdco and QL Holdings LLC (and its subsidiaries).
+Immediately prior to this offering, QL Holdings LLC's limited liability company agreement will be amended and restated to, among other things, establish two classes of equity: Class A-1 units indirectly held by us and Class B-1 units held only by persons or entities we permit which, immediately following the completion of this offering, will be Insignia and the Senior Executives, in each case indirectly through QL Holdings LLC.
+The financial results of Intermediate Holdco and QL Holdings LLC will be consolidated in our financial statements.

-Our organizational structure following the offering reorganization and the completion of this offering will allow the Senior Executives and Insignia to retain their equity ownership (either directly or indirectly) in QuoteLab, LLC, an entity that is classified as a partnership for U.S. federal income tax purposes, in the form of Class B units.
+Our organizational structure following the offering reorganization and the completion of this offering will allow the Senior Executives and Insignia to retain their equity ownership (either directly or indirectly) in QL Holdings LLC, an entity that is classified as a partnership for U.S. federal income tax purposes, in the form of Class B-1 units.
 The investors participating in this offering will, by contrast, hold equity in MediaAlpha, Inc., a Delaware corporation that is a domestic corporation for U.S. federal income tax purposes, in the form of shares of our Class A common stock.
-QuoteLab, LLC is treated as a partnership for U.S. federal income tax purposes.

-Additionally, because the Senior Executives and Insignia may exchange their Class B units of QuoteLab, LLC (together with the corresponding shares of our Class B common stock) for shares of our Class A common stock, our structure following the offering reorganization and the completion of this offering provides the Senior Executives and Insignia with potential liquidity that holders of non-publicly traded limited liability companies are not typically afforded.
+QL Holdings LLC is treated as a partnership for U.S. federal income tax purposes.
+Additionally, because the Senior Executives and Insignia may exchange their Class B-1 units of QL Holdings LLC (together with the corresponding shares of our Class B common stock) for shares of our Class A common stock (or, at our election, cash of an equivalent value), our structure following the offering reorganization and the completion of this offering provides the Senior Executives and Insignia with potential liquidity that holders of non-publicly traded limited liability companies are not typically afforded.

-Second amended and restated limited liability company agreement of QuoteLab, LLC
+Fourth amended and restated limited liability company agreement of QL Holdings LLC

-Following the offering reorganization and this offering, we will continue to operate our business through QuoteLab, LLC.
-The operations of QuoteLab, LLC, and the rights and obligations of its members, will be governed by the second amended and restated limited liability company agreement of QuoteLab, LLC, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part.
-The following is a description of the material terms of the second amended and restated limited liability company agreement.
+Following the offering reorganization and this offering, we will continue to operate our business through QL Holdings LLC, together with its subsidiaries.
+The operations of QL Holdings LLC, and the rights and obligations of its members, will be governed by the fourth amended and restated limited liability company agreement of QL Holdings LLC, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part.
+The following is a description of the material terms of the fourth amended and restated limited liability company agreement.